din3shn/DA_Portfolio_Proj/Power BI/readme.md

 ## 📊 Introduction

 Hello!
-Welcome to my repository dedicated to Power BI.
+Welcome to my repository dedicated to Power BI. <br>
-It includes projects that highlight my ability to leverage the features of PowerBI to derive insights and make data-driven decisions.
+It includes projects that highlight my ability to leverage the features of PowerBI to derive insights and make data-driven decisions. <br>
-Also, you'll find a variety of files showcasing my skills in data manipulation using PowerQuery and visualization using Report Builder.
+Also, you'll find a variety of files showcasing my skills in data manipulation using PowerQuery and visualization using Report Builder. <br>

 ## 🛠 Skills Demonstrated